francoiskroll/ZOLTAR/README.md

 ### 1• Prepare your data in 'middur' format

+> Do you already have a DATA.txt file created with a MATLAB script called perl_batch_192.m?
+ZOLTAR will also accept this file.
+If you can, I think preparing the middur file from the RAWs.csv as described below is slightly better.
+If you choose to use DATA.txt files, assume I mean DATA.txt when I mention middur.csv below.

 Preparing your data in the correct format requires the [FramebyFrame R package](https://github.com/francoiskroll/FramebyFrame).

 You will need the RAWs.csv file prepared using `vpSorter(...)`.
 Please follow the instructions there.